JoeIMIsu/codingpedia.github.io/_posts/2017-12-02-how-to-create-a-multi-module-project-with-maven-template.md

 ---

 Did you find yourself one or several times, copying your favourite java project, renaming it, removing files, keeping some best practice classes and so on, all that to create new projects similar to it?
-Well, in this case you might wanna consider creating a maven archetype out of it and use to create new projects, which is what I will show you in this blog post.
+This is time consuming and can be very annoying...
+Well, you might wanna consider instead creating a maven archetype out of the template project and use to create new projects.
+Not only this will increase your productivity, but it help you look with a more critical view on your "best of breed" project. which is what I will show you in this blog post.
+In this blog post I will show how to create a maven archetype based on an existing project and how to generate a new project from this template.

 <!--more-->